-Iceland Air has been my go-to airline to Germany for many years.
+Iceland Air has been my go-to airline to Germany for years.

 The long flight to Frankfurt with Iceland Air